Wednesday, August 31, 2011

 .....1611?
 Mary Barrett born.
 No record of parents or birthplace, could be London area.

-.....June 1625 William apprenticed at age 16 as fishmonger in London, retroactive to 1624.
+.....June 1625 William apprenticed at age 16 in London, retroactive to 1624.
 The Worshipful Company of Fishmongers guild was considered prestigious.
+Though this was the name of the guild, William may have been trained in business and trade as a leather milliner.

 .....27 Oct 1633 After his 9 years of apprenticeship, Mary Barrett (approx age 22) marries William Dyer at St Martin-in-the-Fields church, London.
 William is milliner selling scabbards, leather goods, etc. in New Exchange (a high-end shopping mall on the Strand).
 This is less than a mile from St Martin-in-the-Fields church, in which parish they lived.